hannupi/dotfiles/README.md

-i3-gaps on fedoraOS, alacritty terminal with fish shell
+i3-gaps on fedora, alacritty terminal with zsh shell

 ---